You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 Bellinzona - Capital and Region

 The Bellinzona region is located in the eastern part of Ticino.
-It is here that the main traffic axis of Ticino is found, as the routes of the Gotthard Pass and the San Bernardino Pass join.
-Through the Magadino plain, the Ticino river flows to Lake Maggiore to flow into it.
-However, Bellinzona, as the cantonal capital of Ticino, also perfectly combines the Middle Ages and modernity.
+Here is the main traffic axis of Ticino, as the routes of the Gotthard Pass and the San Bernardino Pass join.
+Through the Magadino plain flows the river Ticino (Ticino) to Lake Maggiore to flow into it.
+Bellinzona as the cantonal capital of Ticino, however, also combines the Middle Ages and modernity excellently.

 Lake Lugano Region